trevans24/angular_routing_lab/README.md

 ### ng-view

-The `ng-view` directive is the hard of all our front-end routing.
+The `ng-view` directive is the heart of all our front-end routing.
 Applications can only have one ng-view directive, and this will be the placeholder for all views provided by the route.
 In other words, wherever our ng-view directive is, this is will be replaced by whatever we choose to render from our routes (usually an HTML template).

 2. Configure your routes:
-    * In `app.js`, we need to add the `ngRoute` module:
+    * In `app.js`, we need to modify line 1 to add the `ngRoute` module:

         ``` javascript
-            var app = angular.module('wineApp', ['ngRoute']);
+            var app = angular.module('wineApp', ['ngRoute'])
         ```

     * Next, we need to add our first route: